 - Policy-first routing design with versioned, testable rules.

 - Graduated-autonomy operations with measurable intervention rates.
+Autonomous agent spending remains an emerging design pattern, not an established industry consensus.

 Phase 1: Local deterministic sandbox